dart-league/dson/README.md

 [![Build Status](https://drone.io/github.com/luisvt/dson/status.png)](https://drone.io/github.com/luisvt/dson/latest)

 DSON is a dart library which converts Dart Objects into their JSON representation.
-It helps you keep your code clean of `fromJSON` and `toJSON` functions by using `reflectable` library which makes it work after dart2js compiling*.
+It helps you keep your code clean of `fromJSON` and `toJSON` functions by using `reflectable` library which makes it work after dart2js compiling.

 This library was initially a fork from [Dartson](https://github.com/eredo/dartson).
 Now it contains some differences: